Southern African Customs Union (SACU)

 Industrial Goods, and Fish and Marine Products

 Most industrial goods, including fish and other marine products, will benefit from duty-free access to the respective markets of the EFTA States as of the entry into force of the Agreement.
 For products imported into SACU, customs duties are to be eliminated after transitional periods of different duration or a joint review by the Parties depending on which products are at stake (Annex IV and Annex VII).
 This asymmetrical treatment reflects the variety in the economic development of the Parties.
-The Agreement also contains provisions on special treatment for Botswana, Lesotho, Namibia and Swaziland under certain circumstances.
+The Agreement also contains provisions on special treatment for Botswana, Lesotho, Namibia and Eswatini under certain circumstances.

 The Agreement provides for liberal rules of origin and allows for the use of up to